realA10001986/TFC-Switch/README.md

 In order to reduce stress on the handle when turning the switch, I exchanged the spring with a weaker one.
 Also, I added a washer at the rear end of the switch's axle in order to keep it better in place; without the washer, the small wheel inside the retention mechanism sometimes fell out when turning the switch.

 ### Mushroom button
-Allen-Bradley 800T-D with 800T-XA switch block.
-This needs a bunch of washers to fix it in place; I used thick plastic washers to keep the weight down.
+I used an Allen-Bradley 800T-D with 800T-XA switch block, but I don't know if this is an Original part.
+It needs a bunch of washers to fix it in place; I used thick plastic washers to keep the weight down.

 ### Lights
 Dialco (Dialight) vintage faceted green and red pilot light, 1" diameter.
 Green ones are a bit hard to find, though.
 These are not the ones with a thread on top; instead, they are just pushed into the holder.